winner225/MateriaDesignInXaml/Getting-Started.md

 ### The Colors

-**Please note** _the following colors instructions refer to MaterialDesignColors.dll version 1.1.1, which will automatically be installed with MaterialDesignThemes v1.1+, but this is currently in_ **pre-release**.  _If you are not using the latest CI (continuous) release of the Themes package, then either_

-1. _Look at the "classic" v.1.0 App.xaml [here](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit/wiki/Classic-v1.0-App.xaml)_
-2. _Upgrade to Colors 1.1.1_
-3. _Hop on the the continuous CI build of the themes (which will give you colors 1.1.1)_

 In Material Design, two 'palettes' need to be defined: Primary and Accent.
 To make your life easier, the Toolkit includes all of [Google's swatches](https://www.google.com/design/spec/style/color.html#color-color-palette) and their recommended palettes built in and ready to be used!
 They are contained in the MaterialDesignColors project, which is imported automatically as a dependency when you install the main NuGet package.

 In this section, we'll use the recommended palettes to define our application's colors, since they're the easiest way to do it and also the most common.
 If you'd like to learn more, see the [[Swatches and Recommended Colors]] page.